onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Some people blow themselves up for their god - we should give everything and live to the fullest possible extent for ours and our children - People are our God’s hardware

-We are God’s sex organs - we are the reproductive system of our God - our cultural memeplex
+We are God’s sex organs - we are the reproductive system of our God - our highest cultural memeplex

 What if we respected most the winners in this new system?
 How do we find them?
 What are the rules?
 What are the incentives?

-“Telos” as the name of the facebook/google of this system

-Telos as a service - but a service on your part where you pay with (the time of) your life - you get a chance to serve something greater than yourself - you get to serve the expansion of the self which is the final major evolutionary metasystem transition - you get to manifest God - the Ultimate.

 This is a service that gives you a way to truly serve the divine What is divine?
 Everlasting?
 Eternal?
 The ultimate?